sturex/tst/README.md

 Please also write tests to verify that your code works.

-## Please kindly note that this code was written in just 3 hours, as required by the employer.
+## Please kindly note that this code was written in just 3 hours, as required by the employer